WayneGombera/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 1. Introduction

 ### Purpose of the Study
 In this report we will be studying the motion of a projectile.
-The goal of this study is to develop a clear mathematical model that describes how different factors, like the angle of launch and initial velocity, affect the range and trajectory of the projectile.
+The goal of this study is to develop a clear mathematical model that describes how different factors, like the angle of launch and initial velocity,affect the range and trajectory of the projectile.

 ## 2. Theoretical Foundation